-When you use ORADIM, a log file called oradim.log opens in ORACLE\ BASE\ORACLE\HOME\database, or in the directory specified by registry parameter ORA\CWD.
+When you use ORADIM, a log file called oradim.log opens in ORACLE BASE\ORACLE_HOME\database, or in the directory specified by registry parameter ORA_CWD.
 All operations, whether successful or failed, are logged in this file.
 You must check this file to verify success of an operation.

-When logging in as SYSTEM user (Local System), with startup mode set to Automatic, it is possible that the Oracle Database service starts but the database does not start automatically.
-The following error message is written to file ORADIM.LOG in directory ORACLE\BASE\ORACLE\HOME\database:
+If you have installed an Oracle Database service on Windows 2000, then when logging in as SYSTEM user (LocalSystem), with startup mode set to Automatic, it is possible that the Oracle Database service starts but the database does not start automatically.
+The following error message is written to file ORADIM.LOG in directory ORACLE_BASE\ORACLE_HOME\database:

-'''

 ORA-12640: Authentication adapter initialization failed

-'''